QiBeichun/beichun_qi.github.io/_posts/2017-07-26-how-i-made-this-blog.markdown

 [github]: https://github.com/
 [jekyll-themes]: http://jekyllthemes.org/
-First create a new repository, choose a template from jekyll themes and fork it.
+First create a new repository on Github.
+Choose a template from jekyll themes and fork it.
 Then all you have to do is editing them in your repository to add details.

 This barely requires any professional skill, and detailed guidence can be found on [jekyllrb.com][jekyllrb.com].